cartesi/dispatcher/README.md

 ### DApp Callback

 This is where the dApp-specific action takes place.
 In order to make a Cartesi dApp, a developer has to implement three things:

 - a few smart contracts,
 - some machines to run in our emulator and
 - the "DApp Callback".

 This module is called by the Dispatcher, with all the state information that it needs in order to make decisions.
-The Callback can also access files through the File Manager and finally return some action to the Dispatcher in the form of a transaction.
+This callback can be written in a fully functional way, improving testing and reliability.

 ### Configuration File